 As an adult, Maude became the most famous and highest-paid actress of her time.
 Her greatest success was playing Peter Pan in the 1905 Broadway production of Peter Pan.

-Outside of acting, Maude was shy, a bit of a recluse, she loved fashion and she was generous, known for helping recovering soldiers and natural disaster victims and raising money to build college theaters.
+Offscreen, Maude was shy.
+She loved fashion, and she was generous, known for helping recovering soldiers and natural disaster victims and raising money to build college theaters.
 And she would send tickets to disadvantaged kids so they could see Peter Pan.

 Throughout her career, she also took part in technology development, helping invent better lighting, and working on experiments of color film.
 And later in life, she became a teacher, leading the drama department at Stephens College in Missouri.